jtablesaw/tablesaw/README.md

 operations in a concise and readable fashion.

-While Tablesaw provides general-purpose analytic support, the goal is to provide especially rich functionality for working with time-series, including specialized column types for local dates, times and datetimes (combined).
+While Tablesaw provides general-purpose analytic support, the goal is to provide especially rich functionality for working with time-series, including specialized column types for local dates, times and datetimes (combined), as well as periods.

 At the same time, we want to provide usability at least as good as Pandas and R data-frames.